Se não instanciou o template não tem nada de errado

 # Até que as Cores Acabem

-Caloni, 2024-07-23 movies [up] [copy]Drama adolescente de gente com doença terminal.
+Caloni, 2024-07-23 cinema movies [up] [copy]Drama adolescente de gente com doença terminal.
 Casal fofinho e artista.
 Coincidências quase que ocasionais (como ambos serem artistas).
 O filme força vários momentos de choro livre, mas é incapaz de dar um passo além do drama dos moribundos.
 Todos em volta são compreensivos.
 Os colegas de escola se afastaram para ensinar pelo filme que isso não é bonito.
 O casal fofinho segura estilo novela coreana qualquer história subdesenvolvida como essa.

 # A Arte de Ler o Tarô para Si Mesmo (Weber, Courtney)